butter-network/butter/docs/pres/pres.md

 Note:
 - In the taxonomy of distributed systems, it lies here...
 - Why unstructured p2p?...
 We'll see when we get to the persistent storage overlay design...
+- What makes it unstructured is that each node is atomic and is indistinguishable from any other node

 ---
 ### Motivations